UB-AICLUB/Matrix/README.md

 # Matrix
-A simple introductory repository for python to implement matrix operations.
+A simple introductory repository in python to implement matrix operations.